 To fuse the power of technology and people, leadership starts with a vision

-Envisaging change and how it will impact the organization means challenging the basis of the business.
+Envisaging change and how it will impact the organisation means challenging the basis of the business.
 The automotive industry may not have imagined the transport revolution even as recently as 20 years ago – but those companies that did would have seized competitive advantage in the development of electric cars, autonomous drive vehicles, and ideas on how to mitigate the sharing economy’s swing away from personal car ownership.

 Unlock transformative potential by articulating the company’s mission.
 Business success now means a north-star purpose, beyond profits – and the stewardship of an enterprise now requires mapping its entire social footprint.
-This directly improves the bottom line: according to a Harvard and EY Beacon Institute study, companies prioritizing purpose are significantly more likely to achieve 10% or greater revenue growth.
+This directly improves the bottom line: according to a Harvard and EY Beacon Institute study, companies prioritising purpose are significantly more likely to achieve 10% or greater revenue growth.
 1

 Leaders need to imagine their companies as digital-first entities.
-In all industries, the 21st Century will be one of radical uproot, primarily due to digitization.
+In all industries, the 21st Century will be one of radical uproot, primarily due to digitisation.
 Consider, for example, that even the food industry has already undergone immense change: the purchase cycle of packaged food has been influenced by online shopping.
 And the rapid spread of food trends via digital media has spawned broader consciousness of ingredients, as one manifestation of healthier choices by more informed consumers.

 Communicate this vision.
 The thread from leadership to factory floor action is communication, to forge and nurture a crucial state of employee engagement.
-An engaged workforce adds multiple dimensions to any organization; according to Gallup’s 2018 State of the Global Workplace report, however, just 15% of workers are actively engaged.
+An engaged workforce adds multiple dimensions to any organisation; according to Gallup’s 2018 State of the Global Workplace report, however, just 15% of workers are actively engaged.
 In the US manufacturing sector alone, this disengagement is estimated to cost some $600 billion in lost productivity.
 Technology and culture change can – and should – be championed together to cultivate purpose-led work.
 (See side-bar ‘Culture-change adapts in the 4.0 paradigm’.)

 Transformative guide ropes for leaders: the road map to 2030 future-proofing

-Within the factory, and throughout the supply chain, pushing the Industry 4.0 agenda is vital to the very existence of the organization in the next decade.
+Within the factory, and throughout the supply chain, pushing the Industry 4.0 agenda is vital to the very existence of the organisation in the next decade.
 It’s vital that leadership heads the migration towards robotics, IT-OT convergence, and AI.

 Set the appropriate pace of change.
 Lean manufacturers understand kaizen, the focus on continuous, incremental improvements.
 Stepping this up to kaikaku, a sweep of rapid and dramatic change within a production system, may be necessary to initiate transformation.
 But industry and company differences apply: Gartner, in their Hype Cycle for Manufacturing Operations Strategy, recommend adopting a smoothed approach if possible, to avoid hiccups in existing operating capabilities.
 Or consider a parallel transformation model: Toyota – famous as a forerunner of hyper-efficient, lean production systems – now has a Toyota Connected company within the group, specifically to drive machine-learning and serve as an experimental start-up in marrying data sciences and 4.0 technology with new forms of automated vehicles and mobility services.

 Align the automation strategy with the business strategy.
-Understand the costs of automation in relation to labor, and how these are altering: average labor costs in US manufacturing, for example, are now more than double their 1990 prices; in the same timeframe, the cost of robotics has halved.
-In a recent study of automation’s global spread and its further potential within manufacturing, projections reflect that 64% of current human work hours were automatable using existing technology – the equivalent of saving, or substituting, a labor cost of $2.7 trillion.
+Understand the costs of automation in relation to labour, and how these are altering: average labour costs in US manufacturing, for example, are now more than double their 1990 prices; in the same timeframe, the cost of robotics has halved.
+In a recent study of automation’s global spread and its further potential within manufacturing, projections reflect that 64% of current human work hours were automatable using existing technology – the equivalent of saving, or substituting, a labour cost of $2.7 trillion.
 Although manufacturing is one of the most automated industries, the implication is that further replacement potential already exists, including within linked management, procurement and supply chain activities.
 2

 Think innovatively, and intelligently, about innovation.
 Even disruptive innovation is rooted in operational excellence.
-In their book Great by Choice (HarperCollins, 2011), Jim Collins and Morten Hansen document the necessity of rigor, routine, and dedicated planning in forging scalable, sustained corporate success.
+In their book Great by Choice (HarperCollins, 2011), Jim Collins and Morten Hansen document the necessity of rigour, routine, and dedicated planning in forging scalable, sustained corporate success.
 Innovation is, fundamentally, earned, and based upon hard work.
 Or, as Thomas Jefferson wrote, “I’m a great believer in luck and I find the harder I work, the more I have of it.”

 But maintaining a constant cycle of innovation and operational excellence requires a trade-off, especially involving investment allocations.
-Evidence supports the view that business leaders are weighing this conundrum too cautiously: in Deloitte’s State of AI in the Enterprise report of October 2018 the top identified benefits of AI were deemed as ‘Enhance current products’ (44% of respondents) and ‘Optimize internal operations’ (42%).3 Currently, investment remains biased towards improving existing systems, such as upgrading ERP software to refine data analytics, rather than being allocated to newer, more advanced applications such as robotics or integrated IT-OT sensor technologies.
+Evidence supports the view that business leaders are weighing this conundrum too cautiously: in Deloitte’s State of AI in the Enterprise report of October 2018 the top identified benefits of AI were deemed as ‘Enhance current products’ (44% of respondents) and ‘Optimise internal operations’ (42%).3 Currently, investment remains biased towards improving existing systems, such as upgrading ERP software to refine data analytics, rather than being allocated to newer, more advanced applications such as robotics or integrated IT-OT sensor technologies.
 A mind shift is required to implement a less conservative technology strategy towards genuine 4.0 transformation.
 The potential for a quantum leap in productivity is largely being ignored.